MariusDoe/kempe-linkages/README.md

 trace of the pen as well as the movements of the links and the pen.
 Which links are shown can be configured using input options.

+# How to install

+Clone the repository and install the dependencies listed in `requirements.txt`.

 # How to use

 `main.py` is the entry point of the program.
 These two lines can be changed to configure the input and output: